Menditect/documentation/docs/mta/test-suite.md

 This action will Copy a Test Suite, from another Test Configuration, with the same linked [Applications](application).

 - Navigate to the Test configurations page in MTA and select the Test Configuration where you want to Copy a Test Suite in.
-- Click on "<i class="fal fa-copy"></i> Copy from" to select a Test Suite from another Test Configuration.
+- Click on `Copy from` to select a Test Suite from another Test Configuration.
-- Click on "<i class="fal fa-copy"></i> Copy" to copy the Test Suite.
+- Click on `Copy` to copy the Test Suite.

 ### Import a Test Suite from another Test Configuration and Application